 Perhaps you’ve found it a bit confusing where best to keep bees, especially if you are living in the city or in any other urban area.
-There is always the misconception that beekeeping is reserved for those the rural areas and that keeping of bees in urban areas is not possible.
-However, contrary to popular belief, it is; and urban beekeeping can be just as thriving as backyard beekeeping.
+There is always the misconception that beekeeping is reserved for those in the rural areas and that keeping of bees in urban areas is not possible.
+However, contrary to popular belief, it is, and urban rooftop beekeeping can be just as thriving as backyard beekeeping.

 Whether you want to keep bees in an urban setting as a hobbyist, or as an investment for profit, you will still need to follow these tips below to get started with urban beekeeping:

 Acquaint yourself with the laws that govern beekeeping in your urban locality

 Different cities or urban areas have different laws that govern beekeeping, and while there are those that outright forbid it, some allow it as long as the beekeeper follows laid out rules.
 For this reason it will be important that you first check with your local authorities and ask them what the law says about beekeeping.
 If you find out that it is legal to keep bees in your local urban place, then you can then go ahead with your endeavor.
 Most cities have legalized urban beekeeping anyway, so you are not likely to run into a block there.
 It is the regulations around beekeeping that you must make sure to comply with.
 In the event that you are found to be contravening some law with your urban beekeeping operation, you might be subject to being fined or having the beekeeping operation shut down.

 Do some research about bees and beekeeping in general